OliverIlnicki/mypersonalnetflix/readme.md

 - Python 3.10 or higher
 - FFmpeg (for video processing)
-- pip or alternative Python package manager
+- UV - a modern Python packaging tool

 ### Setup